partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 ```

 ## Step 4: Sending tokens to other accounts
 After consuming the notes, Alice has tokens in her wallet.
-Now she wants to send some tokens to some of her friends.
-She has two options.
-She can create a separate transaction for each transfer to each friend, or she can create multiple notes all in a single transaction.
+Now, she wants to send tokens to her friends.
+She has two options: create a separate transaction for each transfer or batch multiple transfers into a single transaction.

 *The standard asset transfer note on Miden is the P2ID note (Pay to Id).
 There is also the P2IDR (Pay to Id Reclaimable) variant which allows the creator of the note to reclaim the note after a certain block height.*